Will Horton: Casting

 On May 8, 2017, Entertainment Weekly announced that Massey was reprising the role of Will, airing in September.
 Massey told the publication: "I am so excited to be bringing Will back [...]
 I can't wait for the fans to see what we have planned"; and Wilson expressed "joy" about Will's revival, and happiness that Massey was "back in the saddle as the steward of such an important LGBT icon".
 Massey made his return in the episode of September 15, 2017.
 Then in February 2020, it was revealed that Massey was again let go from the serial, with his last appearance airing September 1, 2020; but Executive Producer Ken Corday said Will would be "returning on and off", and Massey re-appeared as Will in the 2020 Christmas season.

 In February 2023, it was announced Massey would again exit the role.
+On October 3, 2024, it was announced Massey would reprise the role, when Will returned during the May 30 episode.

 Development

 Characterization and family

 When Will is born, his mother Sami is in love with Austin Reed (Austin Peck) and desperately wants to marry him.
 To this end, she has convinced Austin (and maybe herself too) that Austin is Will's father.
 So Will begins life with Austin as his father, and the two develop a "strong bond" as father and son.
 Austin is "beloved" by Will, and their strong bond continues even after it is revealed, two years later, that Will is actually the son of Austin's half-brother, Lucas Roberts.